mederai/api/Medical-Reasoning-Concept.md

     "content": {
         "question": {
             "type": "single",
-            "text": "Does the pain worsen when you touch or press around your ear?", "items": [
+            "text": "Does the pain irritate when you press it around your ear?", "items": [
                 {
                     "id": "symptom_dgf",
-                    "name": "Pain increases when touching ear area", "choices": [
+                    "name": "Pain increases when pressing around ear", "choices": [
                         {
                             "id": "present",